sjbennett123/polarlarp/content/current_writeups/tarrasch/_index.md

 Layout: plotline_overview
 title: The Tarrasch
 author: Brittany Perry
+description: A group of thieves that have moved in and are causing a great deal of mischief.

 ---
 There had always been unexplained thefts in Stonewood, it was just the price of doing business in a big city.
 But once the occupation happened, more sinister things started to occur with frightening regularity.
 A mysterious symbol started to show up at the scene of gristly murders, painted in blood.
 The symbol is the calling card of the Tarrasch.